microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 unlikely to conflict with any future use of the same name.
 If the port refers to a library on GitHub, a good practice is to prefix the name with the organization if there is any chance of confusion.

+Put another way, the reason for this is to ensure that `vcpkg install Xxx` gives the user looking for `Xxx` what they were expecting and not be surprised by getting something different.

 ### Use GitHub Draft PRs